FerrarioChristian/AssettoCorsaRPM-LED/README.md

 Thanks to @jasonacox for writing the [TinyTuya](https://github.com/jasonacox/tinytuya) module.

-Thanks to @sal65535 for helping me out with pytoon.
+Thanks to @sal65535 for helping me out with python.

 ## Future Updates
 - [ ] Arduino as the LED controller, so that it does not crash when too many color change occur in short time.